On the extinction-extinguishing dichotomy for a stochastic Lotka-Volterra type population dynamical system: Introduction and main results

+We apply the Foster-Lyapunov criteria to show most of the main results.
+The key is to identify the right test functions for which our approach is mostly ad hoc.
+We typically start with elementary functions such as power functions and exponential functions, then modify and (or) combine these functions in different ways to develop the sharpest possible results.
+Verification of the criteria often involve lengthy computations.

-Among the main results, applying the Foster-Lyapunov criteria we identify sufficient conditions for the process $Y$ to extinguish with probability one or to become extinct with a strictly positive probability.
-To find conditions under which the process $Y$ extinguishes with a strictly positive probability, we adopt a different approach, where by first obtaining an estimate on the time dependent lower bound of the sample pathes of $X$, we apply a martingale argument similar to that in Li et al. (2019) together with a comparison theorem.
-We also use either the Foster-Lyapunov criteria or the martingale method to study the extinction-extinguishing behaviors for some critical cases.
+Among the main results, applying the stochastic Foster-Lyapunov criteria we identify sufficient conditions for the process $Y$ to become extinguishing with probability one or to become extinct with a strictly positive probability.

+To find conditions under which the process $Y$ extinguishes with a strictly positive probability, we adopt a different approach, where by first obtaining an estimate on the time dependent lower bound of the sample pathes of $X$, we apply a martingale argument similar to that in Li et al. \cite{LYZh} together with a comparison theorem.
+We also use either the stochastic Foster-Lyapunov criteria or the martingale method to study the extinction-extinguishing behaviors for some critical cases.

 The rest of the paper is arranged as follows.
-We first present the main results together with an example of SDEs with power coefficients and stable Poisson random measures in the rest part of Section 1.
+We first present the main results together with an example of SDEs with power coefficients and stable Poisson random measures in Section 1.2.
 The Foster-Lyapunov type criteria are proved in Section 2.
 Proofs of the main results are deferred to Section 3.